AwesomeController/serious-business/kickstarter/body_copy.md

 we'll certainly add more support.
 Even better,
-because we're an open platform, some badass on Reddit could add Atari support.
+because we're an open platform, some badass on Reddit could give you Atari support for free.

 ## So why do a Kickstarter?